TempeHS/Flask_PWA_API_Extension_Task_Source/docs/README.md

 )
 ```

-## Instructions for building the APP
+## Instructions for building the PWA user interface to the API.

 > [!Note]
 > This implementation uses the [Bootstrap](https://getbootstrap.com/) frontend CSS & JS design framework.
 Version 5.3.3 has been included in the static files.